 \section{The Class Polynomial Majority Argument (\PMA{})}

-In this section we introduce another subclass of \USig{2}, termed Polynomial Majority Argument (\PMA{}).
-This class captures unambiguous problems in \Sig{2} whose unambiguity follows from a majority argument, intuitively be described as follows.
-Suppose we are given a directed bipartite graph $G=(X,Y,E)$ with edges only from $X$ to $Y$, where the existence of edges can be efficiently queried by a Boolean circuit.
-Assume further that the total number of edges in the graph is strictly less than $2|Y|$---a property that we will soon show can be syntactically enforced.
+In this section we introduce another subclass of \USig{2}, termed Polynomial Majority Argument (\PMA{}). \PMA{} captures unambiguous problems in \Sig{2} whose unambiguity follows from a majority argument, intuitively described as follows.
+We are given a directed bipartite graph $G=(X,Y,E)$ with edges from $X$ to $Y$, where the existence of edges can be efficiently queried by a Boolean circuit.
+Assume that $|E|<2|Y|$, a property that we will show can be syntactically enforced.
 We then ask whether there exists a vertex $x\in X$ such that for every $y\in Y$, $(x,y)\in E$.
-This problem is unambiguous since two vertices cannot both claim ownership for a majority of the edges.
+Unambiguity follows since two vertices cannot both claim ownership for a majority of the edges.
 Formally:

 \begin{wbox} \EMaj{}\\ \textbf{Input:} Two Boolean circuits $\CC\colon \bits{n+m}\to\bits{m+1}$ and $\VV\colon \bits{m+1}\to\bits{n+m}$, and integer $k\ge 1$.\\ \textbf{Question:} $\exists \XX\in\bits{n} \;\; \forall \YY\in\bits{m}\;\; \VV(\CC(\XX\concat \YY))=\XX \YY \;\land\; \CC(\XX\concat \YY) \ge k$? \end{wbox}